Shotokhan/adversary-emulation/README.md

 This "cookie" is called "egg" because the injector has to search it and overwrite it with the second stage shellcode, which is bigger, so "the egg hatches". <br>
 The first stage shellcode periodically reads the memory in which the egg is located to see if it has changed; if it has changed, then the second stage shellcode has been written there, so it allocates memory for a thread handle and uses [PsCreateSystemThread](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-pscreatesystemthread) specifying the address of the area in which the second stage shellcode is located as ```StartRoutine```.

-The only other thing the first stage shellcode has to implement is the synchronization pattern to handle concurrent calls: it must ensure that its "main" is executed one and only one time. <br>
+The only other thing the first-stage shellcode has to implement is the synchronization pattern to handle concurrent calls: it must ensure that its "main" is executed one and only one time. <br>
 To do that, it implements a fast function to "try to acquire" a spinlock, using [xchg](https://www.felixcloutier.com/x86/xchg#description) instruction in inline assembly. <br>
 But, where is the spinlock located? <br>
-Usually, when multiple threads need synchronization, the thread which starts them allocates for them the necessary synchronization objects: in fact, if each thread allocated them on its own, they would be different objects. <br>
+Usually, when multiple threads need synchronization, the thread that starts them allocates for them the necessary synchronization objects: in fact, if each thread allocated them on its own, they would be different objects. <br>
-To solve this problem, since there aren't pre-allocated synchronization objects, it is necessary to use an allocation primitive which is able to return pointers to the same memory area. <br>
+To solve this problem, since there aren't pre-allocated synchronization objects, it is necessary to use an allocation primitive that is able to return pointers to the same memory area. <br>
 So, physical addresses must be specified as input parameters of this allocation primitive. <br>
 In Windows the function with these requirements is [MmMapIoSpace](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-mmmapiospace). <br>
 Which physical address to use? <br>
-A good candidate is physical address 0x0, because it is used for early boot operations and left "uninitialized" after that; [in fact](https://unix.stackexchange.com/a/461774), the platform firmware usually allows operating systems to use the first KB of physical memory as "physical memory pool" available to the OS for internal operations. <br>
+A good candidate is the physical address 0x0, because it is used for early boot operations and left "uninitialized" after that; [in fact](https://unix.stackexchange.com/a/461774), the platform firmware usually allows operating systems to use the first KB of physical memory as "physical memory pool" available to the OS for internal operations. <br>
 So the solution is to map the spinlock to physical address 0x0, and the ```xchg``` operation is done by using a "cookie" (0xDEAD) that is unlikely to be the value at physical address 0x0 when the first stage shellcode is called for the first time.

-The first test of the injection chain was done by using the sequence ```int3; ret``` as second stage shellcode, and the chain worked. <br>
+The first test of the injection chain was done by using the sequence ```int3; ret``` as second-stage shellcode, and the chain worked. <br>
 The success rate is high, although there are situations in which the injection chain can make the system crash, documented in issue #1.

 Since the second stage shellcode is started with ```PsCreateSystemThread```, it has to end with [PsTerminateSystemThread](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-psterminatesystemthread).